 There are lots of great programs to get involved in from the moment Summer Orientation is over!
 Some of the programs you'll definitely want to check out are:

 - CAPS Leader Summer Mentor Program, where each new first-year student gets an upper-class student mentor who will check in with you online over the summer (July 14 - August 22) to answer your questions and share important information.
 How do you participate in this program?
 Just be sure to check your UofL email!

 - Book-in-Common (BinC) is also another great way to get involved even before you set foot on campus in the fall!
 Every year UofL selects a book for the incoming class that relates to the experiences you'll have making the transition to college.
-For the 2013-14 school year, that book is This I Believe.
-We're currently transitioning the BinC website to information and announcements related to This I Believe, but if you'd like to learn more about the book now, check out these great resources!
+For the 2014-15 school year, that book is This I Believe.
+Be sure to look at the BinC website for information and announcements related to This I Believe and check out these great resources!

-- Welcome Week is August 21 - 25!
+- Welcome Week is August 20 - 24!
 There are more than 50 events happening in those 5 days, full of fun and excitement you WON'T want to miss.
-There is so much to do and so many opportunities to meet new people and get involved (plus tons of FREE food and prizes), so don't forget to take a look at the Welcome Week schedule!
+There is so much to do and so many opportunities to meet new people and get involved (plus tons of FREE food and prizes), so don't forget to take a look at the tentative Welcome Week schedule!